rstemmer/musicdb/docs/source/usage/install.rst

    mkdir /var/music
    chown -R $username:musicdb /var/music
    chmod ug=rwx,o=rx /var/music

+   # Update [directories]->music if you do not use /var/music
-   vim /etc/musicdb.ini  # update [directories]->music
+   vim /etc/musicdb.ini

 Websocket Settings
 ^^^^^^^^^^^^^^^^^^

 For security reasons, by default MusicDB only accepts connections from *localhost*.
-To make the MusicDB websocket server available from the local network, or internet if you setup your router correct, change the following setting: ``[websocket]->bind=0.0.0.0``.
+To make the MusicDB websocket server available from the local network, or internet if you setup your router correct, change the following setting: ``[websocket]->bind=0.0.0.0`` in ``/etc/musicdb.ini``

 .. code-block:: ini